moovai/model_validation_tutorial/README.md

 Agenda:
 * We will have a framework review.
 Here are the slides [(Link)](https://github.com/moovai/model_validation_tutorial/blob/master/ODSC_East_2020_Validation_Monitoring_Training.pdf "(Link)")
-* Then, an interactive tutorial
+* Then, a short technical demo
-* If time, I will demo an internal model validation tool

 ***